cse-labs/aks-secure-baseline-hack/challenges/blocked-traffic-dashboard/README.md

 ### Core Resource Group

 - The logs have `AzureDiagnostics` entries
-- To filter on entries that contain insights on what the WAF (Web Application Firewall) is evaluating, matching, and blocking, use the `ApplicationGatewayFirewallLog` category,
+- To filter on entries that contain insights on what the WAF (Web Application Firewall) is evaluating, matching, and blocking, use the `ApplicationGatewayAccessLog` category,

 ### Hub Resource Group